 A debt includes any indebtedness whether you are personally liable or liable only to the extent of the property securing the debt.
 Cancellation of all or part of a debt that is secured by property may occur because of a foreclosure, a repossession, a voluntary return of the property to the lender, abandonment of the property, or a principal residence loan modification.

-In general, if you are liable for a debt that is canceled, forgiven, or discharged, you will receive a Form 1099-C (PDF), Cancellation of Debt, and must include the canceled amount in gross income unless you meet an exclusion or exception.
+In general, if your debt is canceled, forgiven, or discharged you will receive a Form 1099-C (PDF), Cancellation of Debt, and must include the canceled amount in gross income unless you meet an exclusion or exception.
 If you receive a Form 1099-C but the creditor is continuing to try to collect the debt, the creditor may not have canceled the debt.
 You should verify with the creditor your specific situation; you might not have cancellation of debt or taxable income.